Knowledge base

 - It does not store any received messages, it is impossible to access and view them, nor to restore or view the logs of the messages that have transited.

 - It is solely intended to redirect incoming emails to one or more (max.
+10 users per redirection) other existing addresses.

-per redirection) other existing addresses. - The registered recipients to receive the redirected e-mails must first accept their addition for the redirection to them to work (see point 3 below).
+- The registered recipients to receive the redirected emails must first accept their addition for the redirection to them to work (see point 3 below).

 Number of possible redirections

-Number of possible mail redirection creations per available address (according to the Service Mail quota):
+Number of mail redirection creations possible, per available address (according to the Service Mail quota):

-- kSuite Standard 1 user max. = 1โ | kSuite Standard 2 users min. = 20โ | โโkSuite Pro = 20 โโ | kSuite Entreprise = 20โ
+- kSuite Standard 1 user max. = 1 | kSuite Standard 2 users min. = 20 | kSuite Pro = 20 | kSuite Entreprise = 20

-- Service Mail Starter = 1 โโ | Service Mail 5 addresses min. = 20โ
+- Service Mail Starter = 1 | Service Mail 5 addresses min. = 20

 For example: Service Mail paid for 10 addresses = 200 redirection addresses available

-Create the address intended to redirect emails
+Create the address to redirect emails

-1. Open the redirection email addresses management page
+1. Open the redirection addresses management page

 To access the feature: